fx-giant/giant-documentations/visual/heat-map.md

 ### Measurement

 A field with numeric data type can be used for **Measurement** binding.
-The color of each value within the heat map will change by the comparison among other values i.e. data with bigger values will be shown in a different colour which is set within the **Range** binding.
+The color of each value within the heat map will change by the comparison among other values, also based on the **Threshold** setting which consists of the:

+- Trending (Increasing Better/Decreasing Better)
+- Range % of Target

 ## Other Settings